 “This district is a hotspot for HIV/Aids, many young girls are getting pregnant day in day out, drug abuse and many other challenges, and we have really been overwhelmed despite our efforts,” Senoga said.

-He explained that the community its self has not yet come out to take full responsibility for these and many other challenges facing adolescent girls and young women and boys making it hard for law enforcers to factor in and help.
+He explained that the community itself has not yet come out to take full responsibility for these and many other challenges facing adolescent girls and young women and boys making it hard for law enforcers to factor in and help.

 Mr. Senoga further noted that the coming of the program is a good gesture and a boost to their effort considering its objective of empowering the young people who happen to be the victims.

 He conclusively implored the youth to embrace this project and fully take part to better their lives and make a better and transformed community.